boyetece/thukee-blogs/2022-dec/podman101_rootless_container.md

 ```
 user1@server1 ~$ mkdir ~/container/nginx
 ```
-`Note: If your creating a directory outside your home directory don't forget to set the `ownership`  as your own, without doing so will affect file that are save from that directory effectively unable to fetch change from your website data`
+`Note: If your creating a directory outside your home directory don't forget to set the `ownership`  as your own, without doing so will affect the file that are saved from that directory, effectively unable to fetch the changes from your website data`

 2. Enable Linger, if enabled for a specific user, a user manager is spawned for the user at boot and kept around after logouts.
 This allows users who are not logged in to run long-running services.
 ```